Once you’ve been diagnosed with prostate cancer, the best approach is to take your time to educate yourself. Big decisions deserve a second opinion.

 If prostate cancer treatment is recommended, consider getting a second opinion.
 It’s important to learn the facts.

-Because prostate cancer is a slow-growing cancer, it’s typically treatable and may not require treatment.
+Because prostate cancer is a slow-growing cancer it may not require treatment, but if it does, it’s typically treatable.
 Take the time to learn your category of risk, and talk with your oncologist about your options.
 When it comes to prostate cancer, there are many factors to consider — elevated PSA (prostate-specific antigen), Gleason score, age, stage of cancer and more.

 If detected early, immediate treatment may be unnecessary.
 Depending on your situation, active surveillance may be the best choice.
 Studies show that some men treated for prostate cancer in the past would have benefited from active surveillance, which is not the same as doing nothing.

 With active surveillance, you can get a clearer picture of how active the cancer is and whether treatment is needed.
 It gives you time to talk to specialists, such as surgeons and a radiology oncologists, and review information available through reputable online websites, such as the American Cancer Society and the National Cancer Institute.

 Advances in technology have given radiation oncologists and technicians the ability to pinpoint prostate cancer and avoid or minimize damage to surrounding healthy tissue during radiation treatment.

 Radiation therapy is an option for men with prostate cancer at any stage.
 Men with early-stage prostate cancer may choose radiation therapy instead of surgery.
 It can also be used after surgery to destroy any cancer cells that remain in the area.
 Men with prostate cancer in later stages can benefit from radiation treatment to relieve pain.